stefan-b-jakobsson/x16-upgrade/README.md

 &nbsp;&nbsp;Bad v2, confirmed
 - This warning is displayed if the upgrade program can confirm definately that the bad bootloader v2 is installed.
-- The upgrade program can do that if the current firmware version is 47.2.3 or newer.
+- This is possible to check if the current firmware version is 47.2.3 or newer.

 Bootloader...
 WARN <br>